 The missionary zeal of the ancient Celtic saints has much to teach us but does it matter that what today passes as a unified Celtic Spirituality appears to have little historic basis?
 And despite the tenuous link to history, how do we take seriously the needs of contemporary Christians revealed in this new spirituality?

 This matters because there are problems in current mainstream Christianity which the Celtic movement aims to address.
 There is a need for a whole life spirituality which encompasses work and nature.
-There is a need for a more earthy language of faith and to value the community as well as the individual.
+There is a need for a more earthy language of faith and to value the community and creation as well as the individual.

 Perhaps the real issue is the attempt to found this contemporary approach to faith on a questionable historic reconstruction.
 Forgive the flippancy, but if the same movement was instead to call itself Jedi Christianity it would avoid the historical problem, and might it sometimes be a more accurate title?